lsst-ts/tssw_developer_guide/doc/docker/docker.rst

 Running scons and CSC Unit tests
 --------------------------------

-For unit tests that uses sal to run properly with scons you need to modify the file <repository_root>/tests/SConscript to have something like this:
+For unit tests that use sal to run properly with scons you need to modify the file <repository_root>/tests/SConscript to have something like this:

 .. code::